validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 ## Endnotes
 [^1]: As cited in ‘Commission Decision on the financing of humanitarian actions in West Africa from the 10th European Development Fund’.
 European Commission, 2010

-[^2]: ACF, Save the children, Valid, MOH Nigeria, report on Assessing Coverage of CMAM Services in Nigeria a& Building Government Monitoring Capacity, 2013.
+[^2]: ACF, Save the Children, Valid, MoH Nigeria, Report on Assessing Coverage of CMAM Services in Nigeria and Building Government Monitoring Capacity, 2013.

 [^3]: State-level and overall coverage estimate aggregates are only meaningful if coverage across the LGAs within a state are not significantly different from each other.